NFDI4BIOIMAGE/training/docs/contributing/submit_app.md

 cd ../scripts
 ```

-Run the AppSubmitter with the following command that you will see the AppSubmitter interface:
+Run the App with the following command that you will see the AppSubmitter interface:

 ```
 streamlit run appsubmitter.py